Trijicon MRO Review: Red dot Optic | MRO or MRO patrol!

 Brightness Settings

 The scope has an adjustable brightness setting.
-You can change through 8 levels of brightness setting.
-Out of the 8-brightness setting 5 of them are for daylight, 2 of them are for night vision and 1 for super bright condition desert form example.
+You can change through 8 levels of brightness settings.
+Out of the 8-brightness settings, 5 of them are for daylight, 2 of them are for night vision, and 1 for super bright condition desert for example.

-Since the brightness illumination will be powered by a battery so the obvious question should be here how often do, I need to change the batteries.
+Since the brightness illumination will be powered by a battery the obvious question should be here how often do, I need to change the batteries?
 Let’s talk about that now.

 Battery Life

 They include a 1 CR2032 Lithium Battery with the MRO.
-The claim on the website is that the battery should last you for 5years if you use it continuously with 3 brightness setting under 21°C.
+The claim on the website is that the battery should last you for 5 years if you use it continuously with 3 brightness settings under 21°C.

-We didn’t use the scope for 5years we are being honest here, so we can’t prove the truth of the there claim.
-But according to other reviews and customer feedback, we found out that you will get a pretty solid battery life.
+We didn’t use the scope for 5 years we are being honest here, so we can’t prove the truth of there claim.
+However, according to other reviews and customer feedback, we found out that you will get a pretty solid battery life.
 You can just plug in the battery and start shooting some targets.

 Other Features